Blackhawk Christian School

 Blackhawk Christian School is a private K-12 Christian school in Fort Wayne, Indiana.

 Description

 The school was established in 1973 in northeastern Fort Wayne, Indiana, and has an enrollment of approximately 950 students PK-12 and is operated by Blackhawk Ministries.
 The school's motto is "Preparing Hearts and Minds to Serve Christ" Mark Harmon is currently the principal of the Secondary School, Doug Pickett is principal of the Intermediate School, Kimberly Brown is the principal of the Primary School, and Kevin Newbry is the Head of Schools.

-Blackhawk Christian is ranked academically as one of the top schools in the Fort Wayne area.
-In 2009, it was the only school in the 11 counties in northeast Indiana area to graduate 100% of its students.
-In 2008, 93% of Blackhawk Christian students passed the ISTEP+ GQE exam.
-Blackhawk Christian School students' average SAT score is 100+ points higher than the state and national average.
-Ninety percent of Blackhawk graduates go on to some form of higher education.